From screen to canvas: Sylvester Stallone as a painter

 But is it more than just his famous name that Stallone brings to such an exhibition?
 “This is very good art,” says gallery owner Mathias Rastorfer, CEO of Gmurzynska Gallery with conviction.

-In tune with these words, the museum’s director, Belgin, also manifests: “This force of painting shows a thoroughbred painter, just as a thoroughbred actor is in his films.”
+In tune with these words, the director of the museum, Belgin, also manifests: “This force of painting shows a thoroughbred painter, just as a thoroughbred actor is in his films.”
 Naturally, he admits, a famous name makes things easier.

 “However, a good name can be tarnished with bad paintings,” he points out, to later clarify that in this case a good name is combined with good paintings.